hl7ch/ch-vacd/input/pagecontent/immunization-administration-document.md

 ### Resource profiles
 * [CH VACD Immunization Administration Document Profile](StructureDefinition-ch-vacd-document-immunization-administration.html): Definition of the bundle for the immunization administration document.
 * [CH VACD Immunization Administration Composition Profile](StructureDefinition-ch-vacd-composition-immunization-administration.html): Definition of the composition for the immunization administration document.
-* [CH VACD Immunization Profile](StructureDefinition-ch-vacd-immunization.html): Definition of the immunization part for all documents, except recommendation request and response documents.
+* [CH VACD Immunization Profile](StructureDefinition-ch-vacd-immunization.html): Definition of the immunization part for all documents.
+* [CH VACD Medical Problems Profile](StructureDefinition-ch-vacd-medical-problems.html): Definition of the medical problems part for all documents.
+* [CH VACD Past Illness Profile](StructureDefinition-ch-vacd-pastillnesses.html): Definition of the past illness part for all documents.
+* [CH VACD AllergyIntolerance Profile](StructureDefinition-ch-vacd-allergyintolerances.html): Definition of the AllergyIntolerance part for all documents.
+* [CH VACD Other Relevant Observations Section](StructureDefinition-ch-vacd-other-observations.html): Definition of the other relevant observations part for all documents.
+* [CH VACD Laboratory And Serology Profile](StructureDefinition-ch-vacd-laboratory-serology.html): Definition of the labor and serology part for all documents.
+* [CH VACD Pregnancy Profile](StructureDefinition-ch-vacd-pregnancy.html): Definition of the pregnancy part for all documents.